RimChy/API-Project-Ecommerce-/README.md

 ```

 ### Installing MongoDB
-You can follow <a href="https://www.cherryservers.com/blog/how-to-install-and-start-using-mongodb-on-ubuntu-20-04">this tutorial to install MongoDB</a> in your system.
+You can follow <a href="https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/">MongoDB Official documentation to install MongoDB</a> in your system.
 After installing, execute the command to start the MongoDB service:
 ```
 sudo systemctl start mongod
 ```
+or, ```sudo systemctl start mongod``` if you installed MongoDB from the system repo.
+(This installation from Ubuntu system repo is NOT recommended by official Mongo docs, it's quite outdated for now.
+Reference: https://stackoverflow.com/questions/48092353/failed-to-start-mongod-service-unit-mongod-service-not-found#comment121861244_48092470)

 ## Downloading the project